 6. IBM ContextForge

 IBM's ContextForge represents an architecturally ambitious approach in the MCP gateway market, supporting multi-gateway federation with auto-discovery across distributed enterprise environments.
-With ~3,300 of GitHub stars, it's among the most-watched open-source MCP gateway projects.
+It is an open-source option for teams exploring gateway federation and protocol bridging.

 Primary Focus